Granada Hills, Los Angeles: County, state and federal

-Granada Hills is in California's 30th congressional district as of 2013 and represented by Democrat Brad Sherman.
+Granada Hills is in California's 27th congressional district as of 2023 and represented by Republican Mike Garcia.
 It was in the 38th State Assembly district, and the 20th State Senate district until the 2014 redistricting.

 Education

 Thirty-two percent of Granada Hills residents aged 25 and older have earned a four-year degree by 2000, an average percentage for the city.

 Schools

 Schools within the Granada Hills boundaries are: